Jason Momoa Is Covered In Mud For ‘No BS’ Photoshoot & He’s Sexier Than Ever

 “So I tried yoga the other day, and it was the hardest thing I’ve ever done in my life,” he said.
 “I’d rather squat a car.
 Climbing El Capitan would be easier than doing two hours of yoga.
 I can’t bend over anymore!
 My hamstrings are so tight.
 It’s pathetic.
 I remember one time I was all yoked out for Conan the Barbarian, and I was in a yoga class with these older ladies in Topanga and everyone was just holding their arms up and I was like, [screams] ‘This is so hard!’ ”

-When it comes to his strong stature, Jason couldn’t give many tips as he doesn’t spend a whole lot of time in the gym.
+When it comes to his strong stature, Jason didn’t give many tips as he doesn’t spend a whole lot of time in the gym.
 According to the Justice League hero, “it’s genetics.”